muhamuttaqien/arso2025/adhi/results.md

 # Results of CLIP similarity

+- The robot's position must be precisely in front of the object and close, yielding the highest similarity.
+- The instructions provided must be accurate.
+For example, "a scene of an apple on the table" and "a scene of an apple on the sink" produce different results; the sink and table have a significant impact.
+- The difference in CLIP's performance when seeing the object versus not seeing it is not very significant.

 ## ResNet-50 & Scene Floor Plan 11

 | Scene (Image) | Instructions (Text) | Backbone (Text) |